Query Tab

 Max Parallelism

 Specifies the maximum parallelism for the query.
 If you do not specify, the cbq-engine uses its default value.
-For more information about maximum parallelism, see the max_parallelism parameter in the Server documentation.
+For more information about maximum parallelism, see the max_parallelism request-level parameter.

 Query Timeout